 5. Vista Correctional Facility Visitation

-Visitation in Vista may be at the jail or through remote video visitation.
-Twenty-minute video visits, which are facilitated through your computer or Android device, can be set up through the Securus website.
+Visitation in Vista may be at the jail or through remote video visitation. thirty-minute video visits, which are facilitated through your computer or Android device, can be set up through the Securus website.

 General, “non-contact” visits with family and friends take place at the Vista Detention Center visitation area, where you will speak through a window screen equipped with telephone handsets.
 Visiting hours at the Vista Jail are designated according to the various housing locations within the facility, as outlined in the online Vista Sheriff’s visitation schedule.